Email Capt. Rick Stanczyk

 Most of the time no I do not, and especially not during our busy season February thru July (which coincides with prime tarpon season).
-It doesn’t really matter how many days you book in those times frames, as I am always fishing every day I want to during those times.
-Occasionally in the offseason, I may offer some slightly discounted rate especially if you are considering booking multiple days.
-Though I will usually offer that myself if I am ‘hungry’ for trips at the time.
+It doesn’t really matter how many days you book in those time frames, as I am always fishing every day I want to during those times.
 But truth be told ‘you get what you pay for’ is as true a statement with fishing as it is anywhere.
-Charters who offer discounts are usually not going to burn the fuel, put in the effort, buy the extra bait/tackle/etc… so they will be making it up somewhere, usually at your expense some way or another.
+Charters who offer discounts regularly are usually not going to burn the fuel, put in the effort, buy the extra bait/tackle/etc… so they will be making it up somewhere, usually at your expense some way or another.
 Occasionally you may get lucky and find a young hard working guide who is wanting to learn more and doesn’t mind making less – and in that case go ahead and book them while you can!
 That being said, in the offseason we do occasionally offer some discounted rates on my other vessels, and we’ll announce that on our website/social media.
 Usually September/October.

 What styles of fishing do you offer?

-I am primarily a bait fishermen.
-I don’t currently offer any fly fishing tarpon trips, though I can recommend other guides for that.
-We fish a variety of live and baits (depending what is available, and what the tarpon are biting).
-So you don’t really need any fishing experience to fish this way which is great for the majority of my customers.
+We are primarily a bait fishermen.
+We don’t currently offer any fly fishing tarpon trips, though we can recommend other guides for that.
+We fish a variety of live and dead baits (depending what is available, and what the tarpon are biting).
+So you don’t really need any fishing experience to fish this way which is great for the majority of our customers.
 Occasionally we may throw artificial but that is dependent on conditions.
 We fish mostly large spinning gear set ups with braided line, which are the easiest setups to use for our styles of fishing.

 Do I need any prior fishing experience to catch tarpon?